RadialDevGroup/ombudsman/processes/readme/README.javascript.md

 ## Setup
 1. `nvm use` - Verify you are using the correct version of Node.
 1. `yarn` - Install dependencies (see [Yarn](#yarn)).
-1. `cp .env.example .env` - Modify local settings in `.env` as nessisary.
+1. `cp .env.example .env` - Modify local settings in `.env` as necessary.

 Run the development server and test suite to verify successful deployment.
-See wiki for QA walkthrough.
+[See wiki](./wiki/{WIKI-PAGE}) for QA walkthrough.

 ## Development server
   - `yarn start`